microsoft/BotBuilder-Samples/samples/java_springboot/44.prompt-users-for-input/README.md

 - Install [Maven](https://maven.apache.org/)
 - An account on [Azure](https://azure.microsoft.com) if you want to deploy to Azure.

+## Testing the bot using Bot Framework Emulator

+[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

+- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

+### Connect to the bot using Bot Framework Emulator

+- Launch Bot Framework Emulator
+- File -> Open Bot
+- Enter a Bot URL of `http://localhost:3978/api/messages`

 ## To try this sample
 - From the root of this project folder:
   - Build the sample using `mvn package`